canonical/netbox/CONTRIBUTING.md

 It is natural that some new issues get more attention than others.
-The stale bot helps bring renewed attention to potentially valuable issues that may have been overlooked. **Do not** comment on an issue that has been marked stale in an effort to circumvent the bot: Doing so will not remove the stale label.
+The stale bot helps bring renewed attention to potentially valuable issues that may have been overlooked. **Do not** comment on a stale issue merely to "bump" it in an effort to circumvent the bot: This will result in the immediate closure of the issue, and you may be barred from participating in future discussions.
-(Stale labels can be removed only by maintainers.)

 ## Maintainer Guidance